traxconn/talkino/readme.txt

 = What is the online status of Talkino? =

-There are 3 statuses of your chatbox which are online, away and offline.
-You can change the global online status in Talkino -> Settings to show your current status of the chatbox.
+There are 3 statuses of Talkino which are online, away and offline.
+You can change the global online status in Talkino -> Settings to show your current status of Talkino.

+= What are the differences between "Direct" and "Modern" layout? =

+"Direct" layout displays agents with all their chat channels and "Modern" layout displays agents first before displaying the respective agent's chat channels.

-= Can I change the style of Talkino's chatbox? =
+= Can I change the style of Talkino? =

-In Talkino -> Settings under Styles tab, you are able to customize the chatbox style to meet your favorite design.
-It includes the round or rectangle style of chatbox, left or right position display, whether to show on desktop or mobile, the method to start chat, the color of theme, background color, different online status, and text display.
+In Talkino -> Settings under Styles tab, you are able to customize the Talkino's style to meet your favorite design.
+It includes the round or rectangle style of Talkino, left or right position display, whether to show on desktop or mobile, the method to start chat, the color of theme, background color, different online status, and text display.
 For more details, please visit [here](https://traxconn.com/plugins/talkino/docs/styles/).

 = Is Talkino compatible with WooCommerce? =